 Mahan said the crash is believed to be weather-related.
 "It was snowing, very slippery," he said.

 The bus was traveling through the area after the team played the Lowell Devils on Wednesday night.
-The Albany River Rats is a member of the
+The Albany River Rats is a member of the American Hockey League and based in Albany, N.Y.
+It is an affiliate of the Carolina Hurricanes of the National Hockey League.

 Coach Daniels said the trip home had a late start after the bus shut down twice.
 Normally, he said, the team would have arrived back in Albany from Lowell around 1 a.m.